Download Zipped Enrolled WP 9 HB0109.ZIP 51,772 Bytes

 (b) if an impairment is declared and the amount of the impairment is determined, serve a

-demand upon the impaired insurer to make good the impairment within a reasonable time [after an
+demand upon the impaired insurer to make good the impairment within a reasonable time [

 (c) in a liquidation or rehabilitation proceeding involving a domestic insurer, be appointed